Dima-369/reedline/README.md

 # Patches

-- allow setting indicator colors, foreground and background, in `Prompt` trait
+- allow setting indicator colors, foreground and background, in `Prompt` trait for use in transient prompt

 # Original README